Baltazore/resume/resume.md

 *   RSpec, Cucumber, MiniTest

-*   Using Vim / Tmux for the development
+*   Vim / Tmux for the development